Battle for Islamic State's last enclave | Pictures | Reuters

 Battle for Islamic State's last enclave

-Islamic State members walk in the last besieged neighborhood in the village of Baghouz, Deir Al Zor province, March 10.
-U.S.-backed fighters are moving slowly into Islamic State's final pocket in eastern Syria to avoid losses in the face of sniper...more
+Smoke rises from the last besieged neighborhood in the village of Baghouz, Deir Al Zor province, Syria, March 17.
+U.S.-backed fighters said they had taken positions in Islamic State's last enclave in eastern Syria and air strikes pounded the tiny...more

+Fire is seen during fighting in the Islamic State's final enclave, in the village of Baghouz, March 17.
+REUTERS/Stringer

+Fire is seen during fighting in the Islamic State's final enclave, in the village of Baghouz, March 17.
+REUTERS/Stringer

 A fighter of Syrian Democratic Forces loads a weapon in the village of Baghouz, Deir Al Zor province, March 10.
 REUTERS/Rodi Said